BushLife - Fishing Reel Hero

 When Should I Use Spinning Reel?

-On BushLife, our fishing posts cover fishing for inland lakes, rivers and so forth, for species such as bass, walleye, crappie, perch, muskie and so on.
-And as mentioned above, most people will not go past a spinning reel.
+On BushLife, our fishing posts cover fishing for inland lakes, rivers and so forth for species such as bass, walleye, crappie, perch, muskie, etc. And as mentioned above, most people will not go past a spinning reel.
 So it’s for good reason you will even find giant spinning reels for muskie fishing.
 While that’s perfectly fine, it’s not the right choice.

 Serious anglers will use two types of fishing reels: spinning and baitcasting.
 The spinning fishing reel is ideal for finesse fishing, which encompasses trolling for walleye with a rubber worm, jigging for crappie, etc. Finesse fishing is about using light lures or techniques that don’t work well with a baitcasting setup.